Home Wildlife Research Research & Education Campus

 The research and training conducted at the Campus will undoubtedly have a profound impact on the preservation of native wildlife species, including the critically endangered Koala.

-The proposed project is poised to be a significant asset for Australia, in the realm of conservation.
+The project is poised to be a significant asset for Australia, in the realm of conservation.
 Watch our video to find out more.

 People walk on a wooden path toward a modern, black-and-white building with large windows, surrounded by plants and rocks under a partly cloudy sky.